Donnan R. “Donnie” Burris, President/CEO

 Chief Human Resource Officer

-Chris Cool is Burris Logistic’s Chief Human Resource Officer responsible for the leadership of our Human Resources, REcruiting, and Talent Development team members.
+Chris Cool is Burris Logistic’s Chief Human Resource Officer responsible for the leadership of our Human Resources, Safety, Recruiting, and Talent Development team members.
 Chris brings extensive HR knowledge and experience, most recently serving as Vice President, North America for Eramet in Baltimore, MD.

 Vice President of Marketing